TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 Sometimes though, it does not make sense to generate a complete object, just to be able to use a function of a class.
 For this php offers the possibility to directly access Properties and Methods.
-These are then referred to as <classname>static Properties</classname> respectively
-<classname>static Methods</classname>.
-Take as a rule of thumb: static
-Properties are necessary, every time two instances of a class are to have a common Property.
+These are then referred to as :class:`static Properties` respectively :class:`static Methods`.
+Take as a rule of thumb: static Properties are necessary, every time two instances of a class are to have a common Property.
 Static Methods are often used for function libraries.